 - 1/2 cup mint (finely chopped)

 Rinse the split sardines and lay them on a cookie sheet in which the lemon juice, salt, and water cover the whole bottom of the sheet.
-Basically, you want the sardines to be laying in a shallow pool of lemon juice-salt-water.
+You want the sardines to be laying in a shallow pool of lemon juice-salt-water.
 Leave them there for 30 minutes, turning once.

 Meanwhile, saute the onions and chiles in 3 tablespoons of olive oil until they are just starting to color around the edges.
 Add the vinegar and simmer until half the vinegar cooked away.
 Turn off the heat and set aside.

 Pat the sardines dry and dust with flour.
 What kind of flour?
-Any will do, but I use chickpea flour, which is used often in Southern Italy and adds a nutty flavor.
+Any will do, but we use a chickpea flour, which is used often in Southern Italy and adds a nutty flavor.

 Fry the sardines in the rest of the olive oil over medium-high heat and set aside to drain on a rack.